ibm-cloud-architecture/refarch-cloud-data-analytics/move-to-cloud.md

 ## Step A: Download the lab files
 # Exercise 2: Prepare On-Premises

- 	You should have already downloaded the PureData for Analytics Virtual Machine Simulator image for your workstation operating system.
+You should have already downloaded the PureData for Analytics Virtual Machine simulator image for your workstation operating system.
 If you have not, go back to the Workflow section and click on the link to download the VM zip file.

 ## Step 1: Extract the Archive

 1. Locate the NetezzaSoftwareEmulator_7.2.1_Lift.zip file that you just downloaded to your file system.
 2. Extract the contents to your desired location using the archive extraction software of your choice.